Sanganer: Infrastructure

 Jaipur Airport is located in Sanganer.
 Ch Charan Singh National Institute of Agricultural Marketing (NIAM) and Indian Institute of Health Management Research (IIHMR) are two institutes located in Sanganer.

 Textiles of Sanganer

 The history of the Sanganeri prints is around 500 years old.
-The origin of these prints came around during the 16th and 17th centuries.
-And by the end of the 18th century, Sanganer was a well-established production house of these block printing textiles.
+These prints originated between the 16th and 17th centuries, and by 1800, Sanganer was home to a well-established production house of block printing textiles.

-The Sanganeri prints are widely known for their delicate and fine designs.
-Originally, Sanganeri prints used to be created on a white and off white fabrics.
-However, nowadays, other fabrics are also being used as bases.
+Sanganeri prints are known for their delicate and fine designs.
+Originally, prints were created on white or off-white fabric; however, recently, more colorful fabrics have also been used experimentally as bases.

-The prints of Sanganer comprise delicate floral patterns.
-These flower motifs are generally known as 'Buttas'.
-The elaborate detailing of the flowers and the petals is very exclusive to the Sanganeri prints.
+Prints often feature delicate floral patterns or motifs, generally known as 'Buttas'.
+The elaborate detailing of the flowers and petals is exclusive to Sanganer.

-Today, the textile market of Sanganer is famous in India and around the world for its unique blend of traditional and traditional styles of printing.
+Today, the town's textile market is famous for its unique blend of traditional and modern styles of printing.
+To this end, Sanganer received a geographical indication (GI) tag in 2010.